Brought to you by The Allstate Foundation and WE

-Teaching students the value of giving back to their communities is essential.
+Teaching students the value of giving back to their communities is essential, and teaches them important social emotional learning skills.
 But how can teachers make student volunteer projects truly meaningful?
 What’s going to spark that spirit of volunteerism in your students and make it stick?
 Ownership!
-Having your students participate in planning your service project will provide them with a sense of purpose.
+Having your students participate in choosing and planning a service project will provide them with a sense of purpose, as well as help them hone their SEL voice.
 That’s why we have compiled our top volunteer opportunities for kids to help get you started.

 After your students have chosen which organization to support, have someone involved with the organization speak with your students.
 It will help them build a lasting connection and enable students to understand the group’s mission.
 This connection, and the students’ thorough involvement, will inspire them to pursue more opportunities!

-Now, here are 12 volunteer opportunities for kids to consider:
+Now, here are 12 volunteer opportunities for your students to consider:

 For Your Elementary Class: